splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/create-detectors-for-alerts.rst

 #.
 Enter tags for the detector.
 You can add no more than 20 tags to a detector.
 #.
 Select :guilabel:`Save`.

 .. note:: You can also edit detector tags using the API.
-For more information, see :new-page:`Splunk Observability Cloud detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.
+For more information, see the :new-page:`Splunk Observability Cloud detectors API reference <https://dev.splunk.com/observability/reference/api/detectors/latest>`.

 .. _set-detector-permissions: